What is a benchmark?

 Rather than remove exposure to the sectors with the highest climate impact, PABs maintain exposure in sectors that are crucial for a low-carbon transition.
 This means the benchmarks are required to reallocate between or within these high-climate sectors, for example, investing in renewable rather than fossil fuel-based energy would likely be in alignment with this goal.

-Why are Paris-aligned benchmarks important?
+Why are Paris-Aligned benchmarks important?

 PABs are part of the EU’s sustainable finance agenda.
 This agenda aims to support companies and the financial sector in channelling investments to the transition.
 They do this by encouraging private funding of transition projects and technologies and facilitating financial flows to sustainable investments.
 By investing in strategies tracking PABs, investors may also mitigate financial risks linked to a low-carbon transition.

-Who are Paris-aligned benchmarks for?
+Who are Paris-Aligned benchmarks for?

 PABs are suitable for a range of investment motivations.
 Investors may want to avoid risks associated with high carbon-emitting companies or, they might wish to align with global climate goals.
 PABs can help with either objective.